Toyota Yaris Cross Review & Prices

 In town

-The Yaris Cross is essentially a high-riding hatchback which makes it ideal for city driving.
-It gives you a more commanding view of the road than the Yaris Hybrid does but is still compact enough to fit into tight parking bays and down narrow streets.
+Being a high-riding hatchback the Toyota Yaris Cross is ideal for city driving.
+You get a more commanding view of the road than the Yaris Hybrid, yet it’s still compact enough to squeeze into tight parking spaces and down narrow streets.

 On the motorway